AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/manage-your-work/configure-proof-settings.md

 >[!IMPORTANT]
 >
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

+>[!IMPORTANT]
+>
 >This article refers to functionality in the standalone product Workfront Proof.
 For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 You can configure a proof you are creating or editing in any of the following ways:

 >[!NOTE]
 >
 >&nbsp;You can configure these settings for all new proofs you create.
-For more information, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information, see .

 ## Lock the Proof When Last Decision Is Made